UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL) Betting Trends

-- So far this season, 20 out of the Huskies' 35 games have gone over the point total.

-- Miami (FL) has covered 21 times in 35 matchups with a spread this year.
+- Miami (FL) has won 21 games against the spread this year, while failing to cover 14 times.

-- The Hurricanes and their opponents have combined to go over the point total 17 out of 35 times this season.
+- A total of 17 Hurricanes games this season have gone over the point total.

 UConn Futures Odds